0 of 30 Questions completed

 Which of the following is the most likely cause of the acidosis?

-A four-year-old boy presents with facial oedema and dark urine two weeks after a bout of tonsillitis.
+A 16-year-old man presents with facial oedema and dark urine two weeks after a bout of tonsillitis.
 He has been anuric for 18 hours.
 Initial investigations confirm acute renal failure with markedly elevated serum urea and creatinine.
 His serum potassium is elevated at 6.8 mmol/L.

-Which of the following reduces total body potassium?
+Which of the following intervention is most likely effective in reducing total body potassium?

 As glomerular filtration rate (GFR) declines, urinary creatinine clearance overestimates GFR because creatinine is: